PhilStollery/philstollery.github.io/_posts/2019-01-12-you-must-use-bundler-2-or-greater-with-this-lockfile.md

 I could not get it to build - the errors:

-7:41:05 PM: You must use **Bundler 2** or greater with this lockfile.
+7:41:05 PM: You must use **Bundler 2** or greater with this lockfile.<br/>
-7:41:05 PM: Error during gem install
+7:41:05 PM: Error during gem install<br/>
-7:41:05 PM: Error running command: Build script returned non-zero exit code: 1 7:41:05 PM: Failing build: Failed to build site 7:41:05 PM: failed during stage 'building site': Build script returned non-zero exit code: 1
+7:41:05 PM: Error running command: Build script returned non-zero exit code: 1<br/>
+7:41:05 PM: Failing build: Failed to build site<br/>
+7:41:05 PM: failed during stage 'building site': Build script<br/>
+returned non-zero exit code: 1<br/>

 The Gemfile.lock had this line at the bottom: